binerogroup/documentation/_sources/networking/load-balancer/ssl-termination.rst.txt

 .. important::

-   When setting up the policy in the next step, keep in mind that you would need a policy for both www.example.com and example.com (assuming you use both).
+   When setting up the policy in the next step, remember that you would need a policy for both www.example.com and example.com (assuming you use both).

 Create a path aware redirect policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The recommended way to require HTTPS is to use a "redirect prefix".
-To setup this, use the OpenStack Terminal Client as per below.
+To setup this, use the OpenStack Terminal Client according to below.
 If you would rather use OpenStack Horizon or the cloud management portal, see below for a less accurate way to redirect.

 - Run this command: ``openstack loadbalancer listener list``.
 Save the name of the listener.